 Next up was Elizabeth Rhodes from Y Combinator.
 A Silicon Valley based venture capital firm, Y Combinator provides seed money and advice to tech start-ups.
 In 2015 they started Y Combinator Research, a non-profit research lab.
 Their motivation behind sponsoring and executing a basic income pilot came from their president, Sam Altman.
 He, as well as many others in Silicon Valley, are concerned about current struggles in the US with growing inequality, unpredictable employment, deep poverty, the gig economy and the fact that the existing safety net is based on work.
+With millions looking for borrowing options like high risk payday loans, falling into deeper debt which they probably spend a lifetime to pay back, and the decrease in job security over time, it became important to come up with a solution.
 They are especially concerned about the potential worsening of these struggles as workers are increasingly displaced from their jobs through robotics and AI.

 Y Combinator’s pilot is in the design phase, and Rhodes explained its context as one step in a larger agenda, cautioning that the current specs may change.
 Rhodes took care to note it is not an ideologically driven study, but rather a study of a promising potential solution in the name of social science.
 It will not be a test of the effects of universal basic income, but the effects of individual cash transfer, missing the community level effects, but focusing on the individual level effects, due to the practicality of the expense of making the study community level.
 The study currently planned in Oakland, California, will include 2000 to 3000 participants, who will have a variety of demographic backgrounds, range in age from 21 to 35, and whose household incomes will not exceed the area median.
 Of these, 1000 will receive $1000 a month for 3 years (5 years for a smaller test group).
 The rest will be the control group.
 Quantitative data will be collected and a large subset will be followed up with a qualitative component as well.